Mujahidul-Islam11/form-master/README.md

 - use it in other components
 const [name, handleNameChange] = useInputValue("Hello world!") // you can use any name you want instead of value & handleChange

+## Context API
+- By context api & useContext hook we can access data in any component that is under the provider of that context.
+That means, children components of the context api will be able to access it's data by calling it without any props drilling.